pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 #### History paging example

+##### Usage

-Usage: pass 0 or a valid timetoken.
+You can call the method by passing 0 or a valid timetoken as the argument.

 ```
 `1pubnub.paged_history(channel: :messages, limit: 10, page: 20) do |envelope|